11 Common project management challenges and solutions

 We virtually always focus on the lower bound when setting goals.
 That is, we consider the bare minimum that we wish to achieve.

-When you set higher limits for yourself, you get not just your required outcomes but more than that.
-So why not set it high?
+When you set higher limits for yourself, you get your required outcomes and more than that.
+So why not put it high?

 3. Unrealistic deadlines

-Unrealistic project deadlines are one of the biggest challenges faced during project management that teams and project managers confront, sometimes as a result of the difficult-to-meet client or stakeholder expectations.
+Unrealistic project deadlines are one of the biggest challenges that teams and project managers confront, sometimes as a result of the difficult-to-meet client or stakeholder expectations.

 Most project timelines do eventually slip due to the ‘unrealistic deadlines’.
-As we live in a world, where competition is getting aggressive and targets are set either unrealistic or unachievable rather than driven by calculated business requirements.
-From then, what begins is a desperate attempt where the team tries to fit the requirements in the already drawn boundaries.
+We live in a world where competition is aggressive, and targets are either unrealistically or unachievable rather than driven by calculated business requirements.
+From then on, a desperate attempt begins, and the team tries to fit the criteria in the already drawn boundaries.

 How to deal with unrealistic deadlines